 Sinyetta is the first in her family to attend and graduate from college.
 Being a first-generation student could be challenging at times.
 She often couldn’t turn to her family for college advice, but this never prevented her from achieving her higher education goals.
 In fact, this only drove her to pursue experiences, programs and support to help her be as successful as possible.

-While attending South Division High School, she found help in College Possible Milwaukee, Money Coach and the Precollege Enrichment Opportunity Program for Learning Excellence (PEOPLE) program.
+While attending South Division High School, she found help in College Possible Wisconsin, Money Coach and the Precollege Enrichment Opportunity Program for Learning Excellence (PEOPLE) program.
 Her College Possible coach saw her through many college preparation and enrollment tasks, as well as being a confidant.
 On top of that, Sinyetta joined the student government, student newspaper and senior board.
 These programs and involvements not only created a strong web of support, but led her to many opportunities and set her up for success as she headed to college at the University of Wisconsin – Milwaukee.

 In college, Sinyetta was highly involved with campus involvements and programs that led her to many more experiences, connections, and resources.
 In addition to the continued support of College Possible coaches, she utilized resources from MKE scholars, Lawton Scholars and Trio Student Support Services (SSS).